 CHKDSK or Check Disk is a built-in Windows utility checks the state of the hard drive and correct any errors it finds, if possible.
 It can be useful for troubleshooting read errors, Bad sectors and other storage related problems.
 Whenever we need to detect and fix file system or disk corruption, we run the built-in Windows Check Disk tool.
 The Check Disk utility or ChkDsk.exe checks file system errors, bad sectors, lost clusters, and so on.
-Here how to Fix Disk Drive Errors with CHKDSK in Windows 10.
+Here how to run chkdsk utility on windows 10 and Fix Disk Drive Errors.

 Command Line Check Disk